-specifies that all errors and warnings (both SQL and internal to dblook) should be echoed to the console (via System.err), in addition to being printed to the "dblook.log" file.
-If this parameter is not set, the errors and warnings only go to the "dblook.log" file.
+Specifies that all errors and warnings (both SQL and internal to dblook) should be echoed to the console (through System.err), in addition to being printed to the dblook.log file.
+If this option is not set, the errors and warnings go only to the dblook.log file.